kenjones-cisco/appdynamics-platform-docker/README.md

 6. (Restart AppDynamics) `docker exec platform start-appdynamics`

 ## Base Images
 These contain the base OS and any required packages.
 To change the OS version or add a package, rebuild the base image, tag it appropriately and update the FROM directive in the platform-install and platform Dockerfiles.
+The following base images are provided as examples only; for a list of supported environments, please see the [product documentation](https://docs.appdynamics.com/display/PRO42/Supported+Environments+and+Versions).

+1. base-centos (base image: Centos 6)
+2. base-fedora (base image: Fedora 21)
+3. base-ubuntu (base image: Ubuntu 12.04)

 To build: e.g. `cd base-centos; docker build -t appdynamics/base-centos .`

-1. base-centos (currently uses Centos 6)
-2. base-fedora (currently uses Fedora 21) - EXPERIMENTAL, not fully tested
-3. base-ubuntu (currently uses Ubuntu Trusty) - EXPERIMENTAL, not fully tested

 ## Initialize the Data Volume
 Creates a data volume with an empty /appdynamics directory, owned by user appdynamics:appdynamics.
 This should be run to initialize the data volume before running platform-install to install the AppDynamics Platform.
 In the following example, the container is called platform-data and this is used with the docker `--volumes-from` flag to identify the data volume when running the platform-install and platform containers.
 The container exports the data volume, prints a confirmation message and exits.
 Note that deleting the container will delete the data volume.